JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 ### VCS Changes

 You can restrict a schedule trigger to start builds only if there are pending changes in your version control by enabling the __Trigger only if there are pending changes__ option.
-This option considers only newly detected pending changes: if there were pending changes before the Trigger was created, the build is not triggered.
+This option considers only newly detected pending changes: if there were pending changes before the trigger was created, the build is not triggered.

 <anchor name="ConfiguringScheduleTriggers-buildTriggerRules"/>